c3phas/solidity-gas-test/README.md

 # solidity-gas-test
 Testing gas optimizations for split/not split require statement.
+This is a result of  a discussion on twitter that can be found https://twitter.com/JustDravee/status/1543735607544922113

 This was tested with the compiler version ^0.8.13
 The optimizer is enabled and set to 10K